WWE NXT Results: Winners, Grades, Reaction and Highlights from September 6

 Booking him against Jose, who would be his first credible opponent, is a smart choice that will ultimately allow Sullivan to gain momentum among fans.

-Zeda fell in round one of the Mae Young Classic to Shayna Baszler and Wednesday night, she would be unfortunate enough to battle the unstoppable Sonya DeVille in singles competition.
+Zeda fell in round one of the Mae Young Classic to Shayna Baszler, and she would be unfortunate enough to battle the unstoppable Sonya DeVille in singles competition on Wednesday night.

 No Disqualification: Kassius Ohno vs. Hideo Itami